-2607 4.1.11 'boolean'

-The 'boolean' attribute syntax has only two values: 'true' and 'false'.

-- 2609 4.1.12 'integer' - The 'integer' attribute syntax is an integer value that is in the range from -2\\31 (MIN) to 2\\31 1 (MAX). - Each individual attribute may specify the range constraint explicitly in sub-section headers if the range is - different from the full range of possible integer values.
-For example: job-priority (integer(1:100)) for the - 2613 "job-priority" attribute.
-However, the enforcement of that additional constraint is up to the IPP objects, not - 2614 the protocol. - 2615 4.1.13 'rangeOfInteger' - The 'rangeOfInteger' attribute syntax is an ordered pair of integers that defines an inclusive range of integer - values.
+- 2604 4.1.11 'boolean' - The 'boolean' attribute syntax has only two values: 'true' and 'false'. - 2606 4.1.12 'integer' - The 'integer' attribute syntax is an integer value that is in the range from -231 (MIN) to 231 1 (MAX). - Each individual attribute may specify the range constraint explicitly in sub-section headers if the range is - 2609 different from the full range of possible integer values.
+For example: job-priority (integer(1:100)) for the - 2610 "job-priority" attribute.
+However, the enforcement of that additional constraint is up to the IPP objects, not - the protocol. - 2612 4.1.13 'rangeOfInteger' - The 'rangeOfInteger' attribute syntax is an ordered pair of integers that defines an inclusive range of integer - values.
 The first integer specifies the lower bound and the second specifies the upper bound.
-If a range - 2618 constraint is specified in the header description for an attribute in this document whose attribute syntax is - 'rangeOfInteger' (i.e., 'X:Y' indicating X as a minimum value and Y as a maximum value), then the - 2620 constraint applies to both integers. - 2621 4.1.14 'dateTime' - The 'dateTime' attribute syntax is a standard, fixed length, 11 octet representation of the "DateAndTime" - syntax as defined in RFC 2579 [RFC2579].
+If a range - 2615 constraint is specified in the header description for an attribute in this document whose attribute syntax is - 'rangeOfInteger' (i.e., 'X:Y' indicating X as a minimum value and Y as a maximum value), then the - 2617 constraint applies to both integers. - 2618 4.1.14 'dateTime' - The 'dateTime' attribute syntax is a standard, fixed length, 11 octet representation of the "DateAndTime" - syntax as defined in RFC 2579 [RFC2579].
 RFC 2579 also identifies an 8 octet representation of a - "DateAndTime" value, but IPP objects MUST use the 11 octet representation.
-A user interface will provide - 2625 a mapping between protocol dateTime values and displayable user-friendly words or presentation values - and phrases which are localized to the natural language and date format of the user, including time zone. - 2627 4.1.15 'resolution' - The 'resolution' attribute syntax specifies a two-dimensional resolution in the indicated units.
-It consists of - 2629 3 values: a cross feed direction resolution (positive integer value), a feed direction resolution (positive - integer value), and a units value.
-The semantics of these three components are taken from the Printer MIB - [RFC1759] suggested values.
-That is, the cross feed direction component resolution component is the same - as the prtMarkerAddressabilityXFeedDir object in the Printer MIB, the feed direction component resolution - 2633 component is the same as the prtMarkerAddressabilityFeedDir in the Printer MIB, and the units component - is the same as the prtMarkerAddressabilityUnit object in the Printer MIB (namely, '3' indicates dots per inch - 2635 and '4' indicates dots per centimeter).
+A user interface will provide - 2622 a mapping between protocol dateTime values and displayable user-friendly words or presentation values - 2623 and phrases which are localized to the natural language and date format of the user, including time zone. - 2624 4.1.15 'resolution' - The 'resolution' attribute syntax specifies a two-dimensional resolution in the indicated units.
+It consists of - 2626 3 values: a cross feed direction resolution (positive integer value), a feed direction resolution (positive - integer value), and a units value.
+The semantics of these three components are taken from the Printer MIB - 2628 [RFC1759] suggested values.
+That is, the cross feed direction component resolution component is the same - as the prtMarkerAddressabilityXFeedDir object in the Printer MIB, the feed direction component resolution - 2630 component is the same as the prtMarkerAddressabilityFeedDir in the Printer MIB, and the units component - 2630 component is the same as the providing reduces a component - is the same as the prtMarkerAddressabilityUnit object in the Printer MIB (namely, '3' indicates dots per inch - and '4' indicates dots per centimeter).
 All three values MUST be present even if the first two values are the - same.
-Example: '300', '600', '3' indicates a 300 dpi cross-feed direction resolution, a 600 dpi feed direction - resolution, since a '3' indicates dots per inch (dpi). - 2638 4.1.16 '1setOf X' - The '1setOf X' attribute syntax is 1 or more values of attribute syntax type X. This syntax type is used for - 2640 multi-valued attributes.
-The syntax type is called '1setOf' rather than just 'setOf' as a reminder that the set - of values MUST NOT be empty (i.e., a set of size 0).
+Example: '300', '600', '3' indicates a 300 dpi cross-feed direction resolution, a 600 dpi feed direction - resolution, since a '3' indicates dots per inch (dpi).

+2635 4.1.16 '1setOf X'

+The '1setOf X' attribute syntax is 1 or more values of attribute syntax type X. This syntax type is used for multi-valued attributes.
+The syntax type is called '1setOf' rather than just 'setOf' as a reminder that the set of values MUST NOT be empty (i.e., a set of size 0).
 Sets are normally unordered.
-However each attribute - description of this type may specify that the values MUST be in a certain order for that attribute.
+However each attribute description of this type may specify that the values MUST be in a certain order for that attribute.

-2643 4.2 Job Template Attributes
+4.2 Job Template Attributes